Contrast

 Cheering from the beach hut

-Bethan and Cathlin will be leading family and friends on the Pier to Pier walk in memory of their mother, Susan Venables, who died at the Hospice in November 2024.
+Bethan and Cathlin led their family and friends on the Pier to Pier walk last year in memory of their mother, Susan, who died at the Hospice.

-Sue’s husband, Robin, and friends will be cheering on the walkers from their beach hut on Frinton seafront, where it will also be used as a water stop station.
+Sue’s husband, Robin, and friends will be cheering on the walkers from their beach hut on Frinton seafront again this year.
 The hut was a special place that Sue and the family had spent many happy hours at over the years.
 Robin writes:

-My wife Sue was diagnosed with cancer this time last year at the age of 58 years.
+MSpeech marky wife Sue was diagnosed with cancer at the age of 58 years.
 This was obviously a great shock to the family and the prognosis was not great.
-This brought back memories of Sue’s own mother, who lost her fight against cancer at the age of 62.
-Sue was well aware of the effects of losing a mother so young, and was concerned as to how I and the children would navigate life without her.
-Sue was determined to fight the Cancer and went through Chemotherapy.
+Sue was well aware of the effects of losing a mother so young and was concerned as to how I and the children would navigate life without her.

 Unfortunately, her condition deteriorated and she ended up back in hospital at the end of October.
-This was not a pleasant experience for Sue and, on the recommendation of a wonderful specialist nurse, Sue was transferred to St Helena Hospice at the start of November.
+On the recommendation of a wonderful specialist nurse, Sue was transferred to St Helena Hospice at the start of November.

 I have to admit I was not aware of what the Hospice really did at the time, I was aware of its existence but not of the support it could provide.
 As soon as we arrived at the Hospice we both felt a heavy load had been removed from our shoulders.
-After the ‘busy’ atmosphere of the hospital, everything seemed so calm there.
-The ward Sue was in was not like a hospital ward but was a lovely room, with views out onto the garden.
+Everything seemed so calm there and Sue was a lovely room with views out onto the garden.

 The staff, both professional and volunteers, were so attentive and friendly.
 Sue felt that she could trust them to do their best.
 The doctors immediately set about trying to make Sue feel more comfortable with regards to her medication.